Echo360 (EchoVideo): Browser Capture (record on any computer while online)

 Start Recording your Screen

-Once you have selected your input sources in Browser Capture, you are ready to record creating your lecture.
-Click the red circle "REC" button.
+Once you have selected your screen, webcam or document camera, you are ready to record your lecture.
+Click the "REC" button.
 There will be a 3-second countdown.
+The countdown timer will appear in the upper-right corner of your screen.

 Echo360 browser capture start recording click the red REC button.